What is M&A in Investment Banking?

 Market extension mergers involve companies that operate in the same industry but target different markets.
 By merging with a company that serves a different geographic area, businesses can expand their customer base and increase revenue.
 An example of a market extension merger is a retail chain merging with another retail chain in a different region.

-Related Article: Is Woodforest Bank Open on Sunday?
+Related Article: Is Pinnacle Bank FDIC Insured?

 5. Product Extension Merger